-Once you’ve gathered all of this information, you can move on to the next step.
+Once you’ve gathered this information, you can move on to the next step.

-Logos are essential to the success of your business.
-It doesn’t matter if you’re rebranding a business or starting from scratch – you should always take the time to design a logo that fits your brand voice and identity.
+Logos are essential to your business’s success.
+It doesn’t matter if you’re rebranding a business or starting from scratch; you should always take the time to design a logo that fits your brand voice and identity.
+Consider the following tips:

-On the other hand, businesses that sell health products or nature-related items or are promoting the concept of fortune and wealth may want to consider using green in their logo.
-There’s a reason companies like John Deere and Whole Foods use eye-catching shades of green in their logos.
+- Choose colors thoughtfully.
+Color can significantly affect how people see and respond to your brand online.
+For example, color psychology studies show that companies with blue in their logos create a sense of trust with their audience.
+Companies such as Facebook, Dell and AT&T use this tactic.
+On the other hand, businesses that sell health- or nature-related items or promote concepts of fortune and wealth may consider using green in their logos.
+There’s a reason companies such as John Deere and Whole Foods use eye-catching green shades in their logos.

-When you're designing your logo, it’s crucial that you consider your target audience and their preferences.
-If you make a logo that doesn’t resonate with your potential customers, there’s a good chance you’ll see minimal traffic and conversions.
+- Keep your target audience in mind.
+When designing your logo, it’s crucial to consider your target audience and their preferences.
+If you create a logo that doesn’t resonate with your potential customers, there’s a good chance you’ll see minimal traffic and conversions.

 3. Establish your brand voice.